Jccqt/BattTray/README.md

 reported with their `GetLastError` rather than skipped: unopened is a different answer from no battery.

-Anything on usage page `0x85` (Battery System), `0x84` (Power Device) or `0x06` usage `0x20` (Battery Strength) is flagged.
-All three are checked deliberately — the third is the one modern gamepads and BLE-derived HID devices tend to use, and looking only at `0x85` would miss them.
+Anything on any of the three pages above is flagged, and the dump's own header names them, so a reader has the list in front of them rather than in the previous section.
 Where a *feature* report carries a flagged usage it is read back on the spot, with the raw bytes printed next to the decoded value; a device may only refresh a feature report when polled, so read it twice before trusting a fixed number, and check the logical range before reading a value as a percentage.

 On the development machine the answer is **no**: 15 to 20 HID interfaces depending on what is awake, every one of them opened, and not one declaring a battery usage on any of the three